 Cumulus is a non-profit organization of 124 institutions of art, design and media, from 41 countries all around the world.
 The association is the only one in the world to serve art and design education and research.
 Cumulus is a forum for partnership and transfer of knowledge and best practices.
 Members can propose conferences, workshops and projects among members and with industry, business and other partners.

 The German Design Council (Rat für Formgebung) was founded as an initiative of the German Federal Parliament in 1953 to meet the growing need of the business world for information about design.
-Today, the German Design Council is one of the world's leading competence centres for communication and know-how transfer in the design field.
+Today, the German Design Council is one of the world's leading centres of expertise for design.
+It supports companies in developing their brands and design.

 Premsela, Dutch Platform for Design and Fashion, has worked to improve the cultural climate for design in the Netherlands since 2002.
 We do this through lectures, discussions, exhibitions, research and publications in the Netherlands and abroad.